Singletoned/forked-path/README.rst

 giving it greater availabilty, tests, documentation and also bringing in some of the simpler parts of twisted.python.filepath.

+This module provides a subsclass of string (or unicode) with utility methods that provide easy access to most of os.path, and the relevant parts of os.

 Usage::

     >>> from path import Path